 Humble Hands Harvest practices un-conventional, organic, visionary, slow-growing agriculture.
 We strive to create a resilient landscape that grounds a vibrant local culture.

 Humble Hands Harvest is the first enterprise on a piece of land that we hope to grow into a perennial polyculture commons – where a wide diversity of tree crops produce year after year, animals happily graze, vegetables are abundant through the seasons, and the soil is fertile and teeming with life.
-We are committed to restorative agriculture that feeds our community, improves the soil, and connects people intimately to the food that we eat, and so to this piece of our earth.
+We are committed to regenerative agriculture that feeds our community, improves the soil, and connects people intimately to the food that we eat, and so to this piece of our earth.

 We’ve been in the news a lot!